 The "first draining" provides the top grade sauce.
 The barrels may then be refilled with salt water for a second extraction but that "cooking grade" product isn't commonly exported to the US.
 The process is time consuming and expensive so some manufacturers add hydrolized wheat protein, acids, MSG and other additives to speed fermentation and mask defects.
 Check the label.

 Buying: Look for a perfectly clear light amber color and an ingredient list including only Anchovies (or anchovy extract), water, salt and sugar.
 Most shipped to North America has some sugar, which may not be included in the same brand as sold in its home market.
 Price as a guide is rather unreliable here in Southern California, so it's probably less reliable elsewhere.

 There are a couple dozen brands sold in Los Angles.
 Most come from Thailand and the Philippines but Vietnamese is becoming more common.
 Some Thai sauces are "Vietnamese style" and have Vietnamese lettering along with Thai.
 This is said to indicate they are slightly lighter and less salty than normal Thai practice.

 Philippine fish sauces are considered heavier and undesirable for Thai and Vietnamese cooking.
 They are generally made from a number of different fish rather than just anchovies, harking back to the Roman practice of using a single fish species for the top grades and just about any fish for the lower grades.

 Here are a few notable brands.

 Since the first real ingredient after vinegar and sweeteners is "anchovies", actually salt fermented anchovies, I'm including it here in the fish sauce category.
-The current Lee & Perrins ingredient list is: vinegar, molasses, high fructose corn syrup, anchovies, water, hydrolyzed soy and corn protein ("concealment names" for MSG), onions, tamarinds, salt, garlic, cloves, chili peppers, natural flavorings, shallots.
+The current Lee & Perrins ingredient list is: vinegar, molasses, sugar, anchovies, water, hydrolyzed soy and corn protein ("concealment names" for MSG), onions, tamarinds, salt, garlic, cloves, chili peppers, natural flavorings, shallots.

 Fish sauce, tamarind, chilis and shallots are often used in various